alexcodreanu86/federated-dashboard/README.md

 @wrappers.randomWidget.defaultValue = "some default value to search for"
 ```

+If the widget is added as a bower component, the widget scripts will have to be added to `views/index.ejs`

 If the widget meets the 5 requirements listed in  **How to create your own widget** then you should be able to see that widget logo in the sidenav and you should be all set to use your widget.

+For widgets that require backend logic, new routes can be added to `scripts/server.coffee`.
+The compiled version of this file is `server.js` in the root directory.